-A patent from Google was granted today that appears to use a similar approach to determine whether sponsored advertisements in Google might lead to malware.
+A patent about Google Malware Detection was granted today that appears to use a similar approach to determine whether sponsored advertisements in Google might lead to malware.
 The patent describes malware as malicious software that might be deceptively or automatically installed on a visitor’s computer when they arrive at a page.
 In addition to trojan horses and viruses, this can include monitoring software.
-In some instances a landing page may be the first in a series of one or more redirections, which can include malware on the page or pages being redirected to.
+In some instances, a landing page may be the first in a series of one or more redirections, which can include malware on the page or pages being redirected to.
 The need for such a classification approach comes about because of the sheer volume of advertisements that Google shows.

 We know that Google’s Panda updates look for features on websites that indicate “quality” in some manner.
 Under the document classification approach in this patent, “intrusion features” are tested and weighted on landing pages.